Morgan Stanley's Todd Sacks and Wendy Murphy team up to help revitalize T. Thomas Fortune's historic home in New Jersey.

 But it wasn’t just a historic house in need that spoke to Todd and Wendy; they strongly felt T. Thomas Fortune’s achievements and historical significance were a story the public needed to know, and what better way to honor the legacy of the activist who was credited as being the bridge to the modern day Civil Rights Movement.
 So Morgan Stanley lent its financial planning skills, “mainly through Wendy, who is a CERTIFIED FINANCIAL PLANNER™ (CFP®) professional, and helped the Foundation’s project committee with ideas and advice as they sought to get this project off the ground,” says Todd.

 Beyond that, Todd and Wendy have helped Gilda and the organizers make connections within the community.
 “We were so pleased to hear our clients say how happy they are that our firm is supporting such a grassroots project that typically would not be on a large company’s radar,” says Wendy.

-At a recent appreciation event for T. Thomas Fortune supporters, Gilda opened the evening by saying how much it had meant to her that Todd had been supportive since day one: he met with her, listened and believed in her, which she says gave her the confidence to persevere.
+At an appreciation event for T. Thomas Fortune supporters, Gilda opened the evening by saying how much it had meant to her that Todd had been supportive since day one: he met with her, listened and believed in her, which she says gave her the confidence to persevere.

 Todd admits that “frankly, Wendy and I were not sure how Morgan Stanley could help, but we knew we’d stay involved any way we could.
 Fast forward, the project is coming to fruition, and this really is just the beginning as far as we are concerned.”